Dohna Dohna: Let's Do Bad Things Together: Characters

 Medico is a nursing student from Nara who is unaware of the dystopian nature of Asougi city.
-She is in search of her father, a journalist who came to Asougi City to investigate and went missing.
-Nayuta saves her from an arbitrary arrest, and when she helps them in turn by treating an injured Torataro, they accept her as a member.
+She came in search of her father, a journalist who went to Asougi City to investigate and went missing.
+Nayuta saves her from an arbitrary arrest, and when she helps them in turn by treating Torataro's injuries, they accept her as a member.

 Her real name is Minako Taisouji.